axiomhq/axiom-cloudflare-workers/README.md

 For more information, check out the [official documentation](https://axiom.co/docs) and our [community Discord](https://axiom.co/discord).

 ---

-The axiom-cloudflare script can ship worker logs from Cloudflare to Axiom.
+This worker script can send logs from Cloudflare to Axiom.

-:warning: this is the first iteration of this tool, it is not yet ready for production use.
+:warning: This is in still development and not ready for production use.

 ## Quickstart

-- Copy the contents of `src/worker.js` into a new worker on cloudflare.
+Copy the contents of `src/worker.js` into a new worker on cloudflare

-- Update the authentication variables to corresponding dataset and token:
+Update the authentication variables to corresponding dataset and token:
 ```ts
 const axiomDataset = "my-dataset" // Your Axiom dataset
 const axiomToken = "xapt-xxx" // Your Axiom API token
 ```

 Add triggers for the worker, e.g a route trigger:
   - Navigate to the worker and click on the `Triggers` tab.
   - Scroll down to Routes and click `Add Route`.
   - Enter a route, e.g `*.example.com` and choose the related zone, then click `Save`.

 When requests are made to the routes you setup, the worker will be triggered and you will see the logs delivered to your Axiom dataset.